Omega97/HPC-exercise/exercise_1.md

 In particular, to retrive all parameters for collective calls use : `ompi_info --param coll all --level 9`.

-To enable this choice the following parameter must be specify:
+To enable this choice the following parameter must be specified:

-MCA coll tuned: parameter "coll_tuned_use_dynamic_rules" (current value: "false", data source: default, level: 6 tuner/all, type: bool)
+`MCA coll tuned`: parameter "coll_tuned_use_dynamic_rules" (current value: "false", data source: default, level: 6 tuner/all, type: bool)
 Switch used to decide if we use static (compiled/if statements) or dynamic (built at runtime) decision function rules Valid values: 0: f|false|disabled|no|n, 1: t|true|enabled|yes|y

 The parameters for the five operation we focus on are the following.